Note: This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

-- Vegetarian sandwich fillings – Other the ones already mentioned, you could add a cheese slice (preferably Mozzarella), include other veggies such a red/green/yellow capsicum slices or any other vegetable of your choice.
+- Vegetarian sandwich fillings – Other than the ones already mentioned, you could add a cheese slice (preferably Mozzarella), and include other veggies such as red/green/yellow capsicum slices or any other vegetable of your choice.

-- Triple decker sandwich – Another way to make this sandwich is to make this with 3 slices of bread.
+- Triple-decker sandwich – Another way to make this sandwich is to make this with three slices of bread.
 In this case, you’ll slather butter and chutney on both sides of the middle slice.
-Layer it with some more veggies and then stack the top slice on top of it.
+Layer it with some more veggies, and then stack the top slice on top of it.

 Tips for making the best Mumbai sandwich –

 - Green chutney can make or break your vegetarian grilled sandwich.
 So, check out this tried and tested recipe for green chutney that is a hot favorite with my readers.